dancancro/git-commands/README.md

 # merge a branch into another branch
 git checkout dest_branch

 git merge source_branch

 # discard all unstaged changes in the current branch
 git checkout -- .

-# deploy to Heroku
-go into your heroku app's 'config' tab (if using the heroku dashboard) and set the NPM_CONFIG_PRODUCTION env var to false